pps789/operating-system-2018/README.md

   These five unsigned 32bit integers are information of files gps location.
 Only users who are adjacent enough can open or modify the file.

 ### About Adjacency Check
- To check adjacency of two locations, we used special mathmatical tool.
+  To check adjacency of two locations, we have calculate distance between two locations on sphere.
- SULMYUNGBOOTAKHAM
+  We used taylor series to approximate the value of trigonometric functions: sin(x) and cos(x).
 ## Lessons Learned
 1. File system is full of pointers